lucaswiman/raft_2021_03/README.md

 ## Live Session

-The course is conducted live from 09:30 to 17:30 US Central Time (UTC-06:00).
+The course is conducted live from 09:30 to 17:30 US Central Daylight Time (UTC-05:00).
 Here are details about the Zoom meeting:

 Topic: Rafting Trip